 Donate Clothing & Other Goods

 MOM's Clothing Center provides clothing to clients at no-cost to help people extend their budgets.
-In order to provide the highest quality shopping experience and due to space constraints, MOM gratefully accepts good-quality in-season clothing.
+In order to provide the highest quality shopping experience and due to space constraints, MOM gratefully accepts good-quality in-season clothing as well as linens and some household items.
+Please read our donation guidelines as you prepare your donation!

 Emergency Gift Cards